yuansfer/yuansfer-mobile-sdk-android/README.md

     void onPrepayError(ErrStatus errStatus);
 ````
-  2.IBTNonceCallback will be called back after obtaining the payment Nonce successfully, only the supported payment method needs to be implemented.
+  2. IBTNonceCallback will be called back after obtaining the payment Nonce successfully, only the supported payment method needs to be implemented.
 ````
     void onPaymentMethodResult(CardNonce cardNonce, String deviceData){}